-• Stripe crosswalks at both legs of Westpoint Drive and Crusey.
-Install a crosswalk at Lakeshore Drive and at Swanson Avenue and an RRFB at one or both.
+Stripe crosswalks at both legs of Westpoint Drive and Crusey Street.
+Install a crosswalk at Lakeshore Drive and at Swanson Avenue and evaluate warrants for a Rectangular Rapid Flashing Beacon at one or both.
 Estimated cost: \$330,000 assumes two locations for the beacons.

-• Consider a road diet on Crusey and the need for a continuous left turn lane; re-use this space for bike lanes and/or a center median with a pedestrian refuge.
+• Consider a road diet on Crusey Street and the need for a continuous left turn lane; re-use this space for bike lanes and/ or a center median with a pedestrian refuge.